xristosgala/Prediciton-of-Car-Prices/README.md

 # Prediciton-of-Car-Prices
-Data Science Masters Program Assignment
+Data Science Masters Program Assignment - With the support of my fellow student Vasilis Douvikas